Statics

 p = fluid pressure at a depth (or at a point) = 𝛄h

-where h = "head" or height of fluid column above the particle
+where h = "head" or height of the column of fluid above the particle

 and 𝛄 is the weight density (or unit weight) of the fluid